cityssm/lot-occupancy-system/docs/shortcuts.md

 # Keyboard Shortcuts

-Note that the keys needed to access the keyboard shortcuts vary by browser and operating system.
+Note that the key combinations needed to access the keyboard shortcuts vary by browser and operating system.

 For example, the Mozilla Firefox web browser running on Windows uses <kbd>Shift</kbd> + <kbd>Alt</kbd>,